A group of rappers seek to get rich quick.

 Baz pulled up outside Gary’s house, the other lads were already in the car.

 Gary walked out into the dark morning, closing the front door quietly behind him.
-He’d not mentioned anything about Australian Idol to his parents.
+He’d not mentioned anything about Australia’s Got Talent to his parents.
 He couldn’t stand the way his dad looked at him these days.
 It’ll make the surprise better.
 I’ll show him!”

 The boys gave it their all.
-Gary’s rap, the boys spinning madly on the floor, back flipping, none of them missing a beat.
+Gary rapped, the boys spun madly on the floor, back flipping, none of them missing a beat.
 The backing sounds boomed through the speakers.
 They were an absolute triumph!

 “Thank you.
 Sorry, not this time.
 Next please.”

 Gary stood on the top of the supermarket ladder, stacking rolls of toilet paper.
 He crooned softly to himself.
-Practicing his latest rap, he whispered the words
+Practicing his latest rap, he mimed the words.

 “Heres a few words from a guy with depression,